 It is important to remember that the insurance company is not there to help you.
 They are a business and have their own financial interests in mind when they are dealing with your claim.
 That’s why you need a knowledgeable attorney with the expertise in dealing with big insurance companies.
 Insurance companies will often give unrepresented parties the run-around.
 We will be able to advocate for you to fight for the compensation you are entitled to under the law.

 There are serious time limitations on your claim.
-Before you file your claim, contact our car attorneys online or call us at (312) 766-1000.
+Before you file your claim, contact our car accident attorneys online or call us at (312) 766-1000.
 They will be able to listen to your story, provide a free consultation, gather the necessary information and put together a legal strategy so that your claim will be successful.